catull/graphql-with-java/GRAPHQL_FOR_JAVA.md

     -   [code generators](https://the-guild.dev/graphql/codegen)
     -   [client](https://commerce.nearform.com/open-source/urql/) [libraries](https://www.apollographql.com/docs/react/)

+The evolution of GraphQL from REST is a fascinating history which we discuss at length in the first few sections of [The GraphQL Handbook](https://hasura.io/resources/graphql-handbook-2024).

 But, what *else* is GraphQL.
 What *really* is GraphQL?
 GraphQL is *also* a data model for its query language and, despite the name, neither the query language nor the data model are very "graphy."
 The data model is [essentially](https://spec.graphql.org/October2021/#sec-JSON-Serialization) just JSON.
 The query language *looks* like JSON and can be boiled down to a few simple features:

 -   **types:** A [type](https://spec.graphql.org/October2021/#sec-Types) is a simple value (a [scalar](https://spec.graphql.org/October2021/#sec-Scalars)) or a set of fields (an [object](https://spec.graphql.org/October2021/#sec-Objects)).
 While you naturally introduce new types for your own problem domain, there are few special types (called [Operations](https://spec.graphql.org/October2021/#sec-Language.Operations)).
 One of theses is [Query](https://spec.graphql.org/October2021/#sec-Query), which is the root of requests for data (setting aside [Subscription](https://spec.graphql.org/October2021/#sec-Subscription) for now, for the sake of simplicity).
 A type essentially is a set of rules for determining if a piece of data&#x2013;or a request for that piece of data&#x2013;validly conforms to the given type.
 A GraphQL type is very much like a user-defined type in programming languages like C++, Java, and Typescript, and is very much like a table in a relational database.
 -   **field:** A field within *one* type contains one or more pieces of data that validly conform to *another* type, thus establishing *relationships* among types.
 A GraphQL field is very much like a property of a user-defined type in a programming language, and is very much like a column in a relational database.
 Relationships between GraphQL types are very much like pointers or references in programming languages, and are very much like foreign key constraints in relational databases.

 There's more to GraphQL, but that's pretty much the essence.
 Note the similarities between concepts in GraphQL and in programming languages, and especially between concepts in GraphQL and in relational databases.
-That will be important [later](#orga1e4553).

 OK, that's enough for now about what GraphQL *is*, but what is GraphQL *for*?
 Why should we consider GraphQL, especially as an alternative to REST?
 I listed above some of GraphQL's improvements over typical REST&#x2013;expressivity, efficiency, discoverability, simplicity&#x2013;but another perhaps more concise way to put it is this: